Yorkshire Electric Car Holiday Cottage

 It will attract more bookings…

 It’s reasonable to estimate that guests who own an electric car are more likely to book a holiday let that does include a charging point.
+And the numbers in the UK are constantly growing.

 EV drivers are also ‘connected’ to numerous apps that indicate exactly where available charge points are located so that they can plan their trips.
 Imagine a guest with an electric car is staying in a holiday cottage near yours which doesn’t have a charger, but they can see via their app that yours does.
 This may well result in them choosing your property next time they return to the area.